 - 134. Adopt one or more the Department's clarifications and corrections for Findings 160 162: - a.
 160. Application of the ECAPM analysis resulted in an estimated ROE mean for the NGCG of 9.76 9.96 percent with flotation costs.
 [FN: Ex.
 200 at 33 (Amit Direct)] - b.
 161. In Dr. Amit's Direct Testimony, The ECAPM's ROE was appreciably higher than Dr. Amit's CAPM's ROE and somewhat close to the mean of his DCF's ROE for the NGCG. - c.
-162. In his Direct Testimony, Dr. Amit's CAPM and ECAPM results for the NGCG lie within the range of Dr. Amit's DCF/TGDCF estimated ROEs specifically, between 8.61 percent and 10.14 percent. - 135.
+162. In his Direct Testimony, Dr. Amit's CAPM and ECAPM results for the NGCG lie within the range of Dr. Amit's DCF/TGDCF estimated ROEs specifically, between 8.61 percent and 10.14 percent.
+(MERC accepted the Department's clarifications in its Sep.
+19 post-oral argument preferred decision alternatives letter.
+OAG accepted in it post-oral argument recommended decision alternatives.) - 135.
 Take no action on the Department's proposed clarification and corrections.